-CSC 226 Applied Discrete Mathematics or an equivalent discrete mathematics course (a grade of B or better is strongly recommended).
+Applied Discrete Mathematics (NC State CSC 226) or an equivalent discrete mathematics course (a grade of B or better is strongly recommended).
 This material is reviewed briefly in the introduction to the text.
-A student taking CSC 333 must either be a CSC major or have a GPA of at least 2.75.

 Must be comfortable with any programming language, such as Java, Python, C/C++, as there are numerous programming assignments.

 Upon successful completion of this course, a student will be able to:

 - To reason about strengths and limitations of variable models of computation.